Efficient recurrent architectures through activity sparsity and sparse back-propagation through time: Theoretical analysis of the EGRU

 \subsection{Limit to continuous time}

-The discrete time model Eq.~\eqref{eq:gru-dt} considers the GRU dynamics only at integer time points, $t_0=0,\; t_1=1,\; t_2=2, \dots$.
+Eq.~\eqref{eq:gru-dt} of the discrete time model considers the GRU dynamics only at integer time points, $t_0=0,\; t_1=1,\; t_2=2, \dots$.
 However, in general it is possible to express the GRU dynamics for an arbitrary time step $\Delta t$, with $t_n = t_{n-1} + \Delta t$.
 The discrete time GRU dynamics can be intuitively interpreted as an Euler discretization of an ordinary differential equation (ODE)~\citep{jordan_Gated_2019} (see Supplement), which we extend further to formulate the EGRU.
-This is equivalent to taking the continuous time limit $\Delta t \rightarrow 0$ to get dynamics for the internal state $\bfc(t)$ starting from the discrete time EGRU model outlined above.
+This is equivalent to taking the continuous time limit $\Delta t \rightarrow 0$ to get dynamics for the internal state $\bfc(t)$.
 In the resulting dynamical system equations inputs cause changes to the states only at the event times, whereas the dynamics between events can be expressed through ODEs.
 To arrive at the continuous time formulation we introduce the neuronal activations $\bfa_u(t)$, $\bfa_r(t)$ and $\bfa_z(t)$, with